Anatomy of a Spring Planter

 A senior horticulturist shares his colorful secrets

-Smart gardeners are always on the lookout for great container plans, and senior horticulturist Tom Soulsby masterminded a sunny, happy trough design that would work for many a porch pot or deck display.
+Smart gardeners are always on the lookout for great container plans.
+Senior horticulturist Tom Soulsby put together a sunny, happy mix that would work for many a porch pot or deck display.

 Why did he choose these particular plants?
-Soulsby was happy to share tips on plant selection and working within a container’s constraints.
+Soulsby shares tips on plant selection and working within a container’s constraints.

 Tip #1: Work with the proportions of the space.